nemanja-opalic/ESP32-IR-Sniffer/README.md

 4. Connect ESP32 and IR receiver:
    - VCC → 3.3V
    - GND (it's marked as "-" on some module boards) → GND
-   - OUT(it's marked with letter "S" on some module boards) → GPIO 13 (or change the pin in the code)
+   - OUT(it's marked with letter "S" on some module boards) → GPIO 4
 ---
 ## Wiring Diagram
 ![ESP32 & KY-022](image.png "ESP32 & KY-022")